badking01/test/CHANNEL_WORKFLOW_CONTROL_NEW.md

 → defines what the China session must avoid or preserve

 CHINA_ERA_LOCK_NEW.md
-→ defines the active period visuals for normal China episodes
+→ defines active period visuals for all China episodes → includes the EP00 default visual-era anchor when EP00 has no stricter user-assigned era

-CHINA_EP00_VISUAL_LOCK.md
-→ used only for EP00 unless user assigns a strict era
 ```

 Do not assume a separate episode visual lock for normal episodes.